When I posted my last entry a few months ago, I'd been living in Qatar for over two years, things were going well and I was "loving life," as they

 with clothes, handicrafts and souvenirs – though not a very practical place to shop if you're an expat.

 Above left: Firing up the grill at Souq Waqif.

-the braised camel.
-I hope it wasn't the same one I'd ridden a month earlier!
+ordered the braised camel.
+Gosh, I hope it wasn't the same one I'd ridden a month earlier!

-Above left: Saying goodbye to my IT colleague and good friend, Shashi.
-He was flying back home to India the next
+Above left: Saying goodbye to my good friend, Shashi.
+He was flying back home to India the next day to get

-Above center: Winding our way through the busy Souq.
-The Souq is a meeting place for local Qataris and
+Above right: Winding our way through the busy Souq.
+The Souq is a meeting place for local Qataris and gets

 Above left: My last week in Doha was frantic.
 The movers came and packed up all my furniture.
 It was